-Getting to know Google Spreadsheets
+Getting to know Google Sheets

-All about Google Spreadsheets
+All about Google Sheets

 While you might think spreadsheets are only used by certain people to process complicated numbers and data, they can actually be used for a variety of everyday tasks.
 Whether you're starting a budget, planning a garden, or creating an invoice or just about anything else you can think of, spreadsheets are a great way to organize information.